AndrewZinc/Expect_Life/README.md

 This focused analysis was performed with standard PCA and two different scalers (MinMaxScaler and RobustScaler).
 From these new results, MinMaxScaler was selected for final analysis with the BIRCH model.

-During the final analysis, the input data was synchronized with the Supervised machine learning model input, both for volume of data and its contents.
+During the final analysis, the input data was synchronized with the Supervised machine learning model input, both for the volume of data and its contents.
 This final analysis was performed through two different Jupyter notebooks and after the analysis was completed, a Sweetviz report was generated to view details of the features and the associations within them.

 Single year (latest data) Sweetviz report: [Single Year Sweetviz Report](./Machine_Learning/Final_Results/Final_Report.html)